Menu

 Dr Vanessa Adams is a conservation biologist and is an Associate Professor in Conservation and Planning at University of Tasmania.
 Her research applies economic concepts and social consultation to make environmental policy more effective.
 She was an American Fulbright Scholar in 2004-2005 visiting the University of Queensland and has remained engaged in the program as an alumnus.
 She joined AFAA in 2012 and has served as an NT chapter contact, National Committee Secretary, and National Committee Treasurer.

-Dr Aiden Warren, Internship Program Coordinator
+Dr Aiden Warren, Internship Program Coordinator, Victorian President and Covenor

 Professor Aiden Warren is a Fulbright Scholar in Australia-United States Alliance Studies, sponsored by the Australian Government's Department of Foreign Affairs & Trade (DFAT).
 He completed his Fulbright at the Arms Control Association in Washington DC investigating the United States’ nuclear modernization plans and the impact this will have on global security.
 He is a Professor in RMIT University's School of Global, Urban and Social Studies.
 Aiden’s teaching and research interests are in the areas of International Security, US national security and foreign policy, US Politics, International Relations, issues associated with Weapons of Mass Destruction (WMD) proliferation, non-proliferation and arms control and emerging technologies.